 The aetiology of cognitive disorders is complex and largely unknown, with both genetic and environmental contributing factors.
 Notably, cognitive impairments are one of the earlier, most debilitating and incurable symptoms of psychiatric disorders with a high genetic component such as schizophrenia, autism and ADHD.
 Critically, we still have a limited understanding of the impact of genetics on the neural circuitries underlying these behavioral alterations.

 Our aim is to unravel how genetic variations alter the developmental trajectories of cognition.
 To achieve this, we employ a multidisciplinary approach integrating multifunctional behavioral and molecular analyses with in vivo neuronal outputs.
-Mutant mice allow to avoid the complexity of human polymorphisms, genetic and clinical heterogeneity and allow to better address the impact of gene-gene and gene-environment interactions.
+Mutant mice allow to avoid the complexity of human model, genetic and clinical heterogeneity and allow to better address the impact of gene-gene and gene-environment interactions.

 As the success for preventing/curing cognitive deficits dramatically increases with early detection and early intervention, we characterize genetic-driven neurobehavioral features during critical developmental periods (e.g. adolescence).
 Finally, to directly translate our findings in the clinic, we analyze genetic polymorphisms and their impact on psychopathological/neurocognitive profiles in human patients and controls.